eigerco/uniffi-zcash-lib/lib/uniffi-zcash-cli/README.md

         isAllowInsecureProtocol = true // uncomment this for testing.
     ```

-* In case of swift, only the Git repository publication can be tested at the moment.
+* In case of swift, only the Git `bare` repository publication can be tested at the moment.
 One needs a Git URL repo, and probably a personal access token included in that repo url following basic auth scheme.
 For github based repos, you can check [personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)